Shop now & save up to 80% on medication

 Side Effects and Safety

-• Esophageal irritation, especially in cats if taken without water
+• Esophageal irritation: risk increases if taken without adequate water or lying down.

 Drug Interactions and Cautions